-An Ohio law enforcement officer or peace officer may carry a concealed firearm anywhere in the State even if not acting within the scope of their duties under certain conditions.
+Ohio law enforcement officers and peace officers may carry a concealed firearm anywhere in the State even if not acting within the scope of their duties under certain conditions.
 Establishments serving the public may not prohibit or restrict law enforcement officers from carrying weapons on their premises under certain conditions.

-Ref: R.C.
-9.69, 2923.121, 2923.1214.
+Statutory Reference(s): ORC 9.69, 2923.121, 2923.1214.